Trees for Tomorrow @ Intlanganiso Secondary School on Heritage Day

 On a day devoted to honouring and celebrating shared legacies of cultural, material and symbolic attributes inherited from past generations, and as part of Return to Origin’s Trees For Tomorrow Campaign, we facilitated a day of tree planting at Intlanganiso Secondary School in Khayelitsha.
 Thanks to generous donations from Kirstenbosch Garden Centre, we were able to gift and plant 30 indigenous trees at four respective schools in the community of Khayelitsha.

-The Trees For Tomorrow Campaign in addition to the organisation’s Youth Nature Connection Days form part of a series of initiatives aimed at redressing and healing our relationship to the natural world.
+The Trees For Tomorrow Campaign in addition to the organisation’s Guardians For Nature form part of a series of initiatives aimed at redressing and healing our relationship to the natural world.
 The pursuit of profit, power and technological progress has, for far too long, distorted our understanding of nature as something to be mastered, controlled, subjugated and commodified, rather than valued, respected, protected and preserved.

 In the present socio-ecological crisis within which we find ourselves, the time for a radical shift in thinking and a reconsideration of our relationship to the earth has never been more urgent.
 Yet, as we have witnessed through our initiatives, it is in the very simple, yet deeply healing acts of planting trees in underserved communities and facilitating connections between youth and nature, that healing and transformation is most powerfully felt.